2018: Villers-Bretonneux Centenary Anzac Day

 *As at April 2018, only a few hundred spaces now remain to attend the ceremony.

 If you wish to to attend this 'once in a lifetime' ceremony you MUST register NOW at DVA to attend the ceremony.
 No registration - No entry!

 The new Sir John Monash Interpretive Centre Villers-Bretonneux: Opening Anzac Day 2018

-(* Please note we have now been informed that the official opening ceremony will take place on Anzac Day itself - and visitors WILL BE ALLOWED in the afternoon.
-We have already booked all our groups to visit this facility on this day - but space is now very limited - owing to the number of people that will be present at the ceremony itself.)
+(* Please note we have now been informed that the official opening ceremony FOR THE PUBLIC will take place on Anzac Day itself - and visitors WILL BE ALLOWED in the afternoon.
+We have already booked all our groups to visit this facility on this day - but DVA has now advised that ALL space on this day is now FULL.

 A Good Read from the Australian...

 The Australian newspaper says of this historic anniversary: "The 2018 Anzac Day commemoration at Villers-Bretonneux will witness probably the largest influx of Australians into France for a century.
 (Read the full article here)